 the road from Kirkby.
 The contest is going through a sticky patch at the

-'A' and thought we played well.
-Alan Hope was in the box and he thought
+class 'A' and thought we played well.
+Alan Hope was in the box and he

-so too.
-We won Best March, best solo (sop) and 1st overall to win the
+thought so too.
+We won Best March, best solo (sop) and 1st overall to

-contest in a section with four bands playing.
-Never mind perhaps more
+win the contest in a section with four bands playing.
+Never mind perhaps

-will turn up next year, and with a change of venue across the river in
+more will turn up next year, and with a change of venue across the river

-Norton, with a lot better acoustic, it should be more enjoyable to play..
+in Norton, with a lot better acoustic, it should be more enjoyable to

-County Brass Band Association 2010 Let's just say our
+Durham County Brass Band Association 2010 Let's just say our players

-players from both the junior and senior bands did exceptionally well.
+from both the junior and senior bands did exceptionally well.
+We took

-We took 1st place in 7 out of the 9 classes so a very well done to all
+1st place in 7 out of the 9 classes so a very well done to all our

-our players.
-Thank's to the association for a very well run competition
+players.
+Thank's to the association for a very well run competition and

 Marches on the 5th June 2009.